mtardy/blog/content/posts/2022-06-12_bh-kubecon-kr/index.md

 I loved this event, it was completely different from what I experienced with Black Hat or the KubeCon.
-It was like discovering an established universe, and I saw a lot of well-known persons in the ecosystem, from whom I read the book or already knew.
+It was like discovering an established universe, and I saw a lot of well-known persons in the ecosystem, from whom I read the book or just knew the name.
 On top of that, I was super happy to meet some people working at Isovalent and was accidentally drawn with them watching the last presentations!